JourneyTodo/journey-web/supabase/README.md

 | `C` |`2`| `0` | `0` | `01000010` |
 | `D` | `3` | `0` | `NULL` | `0011` |

-Note that the index comes _before_ the id.
-This is necessary to properly sort.
+Note index always comes _before_ id.
+This is because we want first want to sort by this arbitrary index, then use the ids to preserve our parent/child relationships.
 Now we have binary values that represent both our index and our ids!

 In Journey's database, we use 32 bits (4 bytes) to represent the integers in our paths for effectively 2^32 or 4,294,967,296 unique ids.
 Since we store 2 integers for each goal, that means each level in a path takes up 64 bits.
-On top of that, the `paths` column is set to cap out at 128,000 bits, which means a maximum hierarchy depth of 2,000 is allowed.
-This should be more than enough space!!!
+On top of that, the `paths` column is set to cap out at 128,000 bits.
+This means a maximum hierarchy depth of 2,000 is supported; this should be more than enough space.